 Active Remedy Ltd. is a Not for Profit, Ltd Company, registered in the U.K in 2005, for the purpose of protecting the global freshwater cycle.
 The founding Directors are Stella Joy and Tara Joy.

-Since 2005 we, the Directors of Active Remedy Ltd have become aware of a major imbalance in the global freshwater cycle and the inherent threat this poses to the majority of life on Earth if not remedied.
+Since 2003 the Directors of Active Remedy Ltd have become aware of a major imbalance in the global freshwater cycle and the inherent threat this poses to the majority of life on Earth if not remedied.
 Applying both insight and foresight we began research into this problem and how to conceivably remedy it; through focusing essentially on the environmental factors, which maintain this cycle.
 Our main focus has been mountains and their natural Eco-systems.

 “When considering freshwater it is vital to consider mountain regions.
 They play an extremely crucial and irreplaceable role in the hydrological processes of the planet and in the regional hydrology of all continents.”(Roots and Glen 1982).